yevle/gatling-performance-infra/README.md

 -->

 # Performance testing framework
-This framework could be used for backend load testing with Gatling load-tool and Prometheus - Grafana open-source solutions for host resources monitoring.
+This framework could be used for backend load testing with Gatling load-tool and Lighthouse for web UI performance testing.
+With Grafana open-source visualisation solution you can retrieve real-time metrics for Gatling tests and Prometheus host resources monitoring.

 ## Getting Started